-To check out Korean, Japanese, and Taiwan delicacies all in one place, visit the Grand Batam mall.
+To check out Korean, Japanese, and Taiwanese delicacies all in one place, visit the Grand Batam mall.
 The fancy mall is a new addition to the city.

 With many international restaurants coming, western and Italian cuisine has their own set of customers here.
 Quite some places have their recognition with the food.

 Best Western restaurants in Batam: